Census Dots

 Black

-Of the 467 places in Arizona, Prescott Valley is the 25th most populous.
+Prescott Valley is ranked the 24th most populous place in Arizona, out of 467 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Prescott Valley was ranked the 25th most populous place in the 2020 Census.

 Prescott Valley's White Population